Skip to content

 Early Warning Signs in Daily Communication

-Difficulty Following Conversations in Noisy Settings
+Difficulty in Noisy Environments

 Frequently Asking People to Repeat Themselves

-Turning Up the Volume on Devices
+Increasing Volume on Devices

 Physical and Emotional Warning Signs